Archtec-io/archtec/README.md

 - `stamina_hud_poison.png` - BlockMen, CC-BY 3.0
 - `stamina_hud_fg.png` - PilzAdam, WTFPL (modified by BlockMen)
 - `stamina_hud_bg.png` - PilzAdam, WTFPL (modified by BlockMen)

+### Notes for translators

+Please use informal voice in translations.
+(E.g. "Du" instead of "Sie").

+Since there is no equivalent to the English "they" (as singular form) in German, replace "they" by "ihr/sein" ("her/his").